 Setup for Ezoic in WordPress

-There is one fundamental difference between Ezoic and other ad networks and providers: you are not just adding some ad tags and load them with the rest of your site.
-Instead, you place the tags and route your whole traffic through their servers.
-The ads are then added before the site reaches your users.
+There is one fundamental difference between Ezoic and ad networks: you are not just adding some ad tags and load them with the rest of your site.
+Instead, you place ad placeholders while Ezoic might or might not fill when optimizing your ad setup.

 - Use the Ezoic Ad Tester and wrap existing ads so that Ezoic can improve their revenue